Curriculum Statement - Languages

-Modern and ancient Languages provide a way of transcending cultural barriers, allowing students to see their world from a different viewpoint.
-It prompts them to question what is ‘normal’, fosters their curiosity and deepens their understanding of the world as a rich and diverse place filled with different customs, perspectives, history, arts, literature and ways of communicating.
+Modern and Ancient languages provide a way of transcending cultural barriers, allowing students to see their world from a different viewpoint.
+It prompts them to question what is “normal” and provides them with the ability to embrace the fact that the world is a rich and diverse place filled with different customs, perspectives, history, arts, literature and ways of communicating.

 It also affords students the chance to understand the codes which exist behind languages and how these might interplay, or be at odds with English.
 They will be able to recognise that rules and patterns exist throughout languages and that these may well be influenced by the impact of culture.
 Students can start to build a more powerful understanding of their own language through questioning how we put together words, sentences and text.

-One particularly powerful skill which is developed in language learning is the ability to speak and think simultaneously in a foreign language.
+One particularly powerful skill which is developed in language learning is the ability to speak and think simultaneously.
 Students are challenged to respond without preparation in discussions in class and this leads to them forming strong oracy skills.

-Creative Contexts – We want students to learn a language through a range of compelling contexts which will take them beyond their previous experiences and engage them through creative themes.
-Students learn language through contexts such as Fairy Tales, The Rainforest, Artists, Architects and Writers, Festivals, Mysteries and Film amongst others.
+Creative Contexts – We want students to learn a language through a range of compelling contexts which will take them beyond their previous experiences or engage them through creative themes.
+Topics such as Fairy Tales, The Rainforest, Artists, Architects and Writers, Festivals, Mysteries and Film amongst others.

 Retrieval practice – This is at the heart of our language learning methodology.
 The skill of speaking and thinking simultaneously only develops when students are able to successfully store and retrieve information from their long-term memory.
-Out-of-lesson learning, alongside well-planned retrieval in lessons, enables students to frequently access past vocabulary and concepts and this eradicates the need for rote learning or cramming.
-This allows them to truly become speakers, and writers, of a language.
+Out of lesson learning, alongside, well-planned retrieval in lessons, enables students to frequently access past vocabulary and concepts, which eradicates the need for rote learning or cramming.
+This allows students to truly become speakers, and writers, of a language.

 Co Curriculum Enrichment

-Whilst we want students to achieve the very best examination results, our Languages curriculum goes beyond what is examinable.
 It is vital that students have the opportunity to experience as many of the different sides to learning a language as possible.
 In order to support this, we offer a range of enrichment opportunities both within and outside of lessons.
-These include poetry, debating and spelling competitions, opportunities to explore festivals and traditions in other countries, language taster sessions in new languages, visits abroad to the countries where the taught languages are spoken, visiting speakers from universities and the opportunity to mentor and teach younger students.
+These include poetry competitions, opportunities to explore festivals and traditions in other countries, language taster sessions in new languages, visits abroad to the countries where the taught languages are spoken, visiting speakers from universities and the opportunity to mentor and teach younger students.